Skip to content

 RBAC ConfigurationΒΆ

 Role-based access control (RBAC) defines which actions users or teams can perform in MCP Gateway.
-This document covers the security model, token scoping semantics, and best practices for access control.
+This document covers the two-layer security model, token scoping semantics, permission system, and best practices for access control.

 OverviewΒΆ